 We are a welcoming, inclusive organization.
 Our primary team consists of a volunteer Board of Directors, an Executive Director and program staff, which varies in size depending upon the amount of funds we have to work with.

 In addition to our local advocacy work, we make direct and tangible improvements to the local environment through the delivery of a wide variety of impactful programs, events and services.
 In January, 2018 we launched our “Branching Out” strategic plan to guide our work over a 5 year period.
-Our Annual General Meeting (AGM) is held annually in May and includes a presentation of our charity’s governing Board, financials, impact highlights, and key mission-focused priorities going forward.
+Our Annual General Meeting (AGM) is held annually and includes a presentation of our latest impact report, audited financials, along with a review of our key mission-focused priorities going forward.

 Our work to protect nature, mitigate climate change and make Burlington a cleaner, greener, more environmentally responsible city would not be possible without financial contributions from various individuals, sponsors, and grant agencies that support our vital mission work.

 We operate very leanly, spend every dollar wisely and are a registered Canadian charity.
 The participation and contribution of our many volunteers, along with funding from grants, sponsors and donations from the community, is vital to the strength & sustainability of our organization.